k88hudson/git-flight-rules/README.md

 # Ubuntu and other GNOME-based distros
 ```

-More credential helpers can be found for different distributions/OS's
+More credential helpers can likely be found for different distributions and operating systems.

 ### I want to make Git ignore permissions and filemode changes